-On-premises Microsoft Active Directory, Uplevel Active Directory compatible Directory Services, and cloud-based Azure Active Directory, all provide a central identity that can be used to manage user access to applications, services, or devices.
+On-premises Microsoft Active Directory, Uplevel Active Compatible Directory Services, and cloud-based Azure Active Directory, all provide a central identity that can be used to manage user access to applications, services, or devices.
 They allow system administrators and Managed Service Providers the ability to centrally control large collections of user devices.

 This choice in identity solutions offers the flexibility to use the most appropriate directory service for your organization’s needs.
 For example, if you mostly manage cloud-only users that run tablets or other mobile devices, Azure Active Directory (AAD) might be sufficient.
 However, if your user population requires workstations or laptops with centrally administered policies, audited access to resources, and high security levels, on-premises Active Directory (AD) will most likely be required.
 This document describes the use cases for each of these solutions.